You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 Whether you choose to do your own NCLEX Review or seek professional help, here are the most important things you have to know and do.

 - There is Hope If You’ve Failed.
 This is for those of you who’ve failed the nclex.
-I’ve not only shown you how many people fail, but how many people bounce back and pass.
+I’ve shown you how many people fail, how many people bounce back and pass, and the indicators that caused you to fail.

 - Learn the Right Things.
 The NCLEX wants to make sure you’re safe to practice nursing in public.
 No more, no less.
 Knowing this will guide your study choices and prevent you from overlearning.